spipu/html2pdf/doc/install.md

 You must use Composer to install Html2Pdf.

-If you do not know what is Composer, you have a few years late...
+If you do not know what is Composer, you are a few years late...

 It is used by all the modern PHP applications (Magento2, Drupal, EasyPlatform, Symfony, ...).